venenux/alpine-wiki/tutorials/community-way/alpine-tutorial-in-phones.md

 If you want more help directly [ask for help here](../README.md#help-online-directly).

+## Introduction

+TERMUX or ISH are applications providing linux like environment.

+Using Alpine-linux is beneficial for programmers,computer science students,

 ## Requirements

 1. **IMPORTANT REQUIREMENT** Let's remember that you must have a minimum understanding